kg4zow/jms1.info/src/introduction.md

 These are pages I'm *planning* to write, but haven't done so yet.

+#### There's not a whole lot of content here.

+Like I mentioned above, I've been writing down random notes for over 20 years.
+I just started the current version of this site in 2024-06, it's going to take a while for me to find, organize, prioritize, and write the pages here.
+Plus I'm doing this in my spare time, I have a full-time job which keeps me pretty busy and, most days, makes me not want to even *look* at a computer when work is done.

-## Other Sites
+## My Other Sites

-These are some other public web sites that I've written over the years.
+These are *some* other public web sites that I've written over the years.

 * [`jms1.net`](https://jms1.net/) is my original "home page".
 It started off containing "everything", but over time I found that certain topics were taking enough space to justify moving them to their own sites.